osexpert/ccs32clara-chademo/readme.md

 Even so, I found it very interesting to hack on this adapter so I made this.
 It is possible it will not work at all or as well as the original firmware.
 Be warned:-)
 Happy hacking.

-TODO:
-Add more led blibk sequences to track progress.

 Download:
 Every commit is built automatically and can be downloaded here, as artifact of the workflow run: https://github.com/osexpert/ccs32clara-chademo/actions